Sign In Register

 Safety Score

-Charlotte has an average annual temperature of 72°F (22°C).
+Charlotte has a warm climate with an average annual temperature of 72°F (22°C).
 Winters average 56°F in January while summers reach 86°F in July.
-Annual precipitation is 26.8 inches.
+The area gets 312 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 26.8 inches (drier than the 38-inch national average).
 Air quality is rated Good with a median AQI of 42.
+The city sits at an elevation of 545 feet.

 Temperature